 In Seuss’s Thidwick the Big-Hearted Moose ($4.99), multiple critters from Bingle Bugs to squirrels build increasingly complex homes in the gentle Thidwick’s antlers.
 With guests atop the moose’s head, his herd at first shuns him, then refuses to let him join them on their winter migration to the southern shore of Lake Winna-Bango, and finally hunters chase the over-burdened moose until they have him in their sights.
 The author concludes the tale with a satisfying turn: Thidwick sheds his antlers (as Moose do once a year), and without firing a shot the hunters have a rack of horns to display, complete with all the uninvited guests…stuffed “as they should be.”
 The art features drawings with splashes of blue and orange.
 Shaun Conde’s narration is pleasant and multiple touch points on each page trigger word labels that zoom forward for emergent readers.
 An endearing character and story.—Debbie Whitbeck, West Ottawa Public Schools, Holland, MI

 Standard in Oceanhouse Media apps are three options for listening and reading, words highlighted as they are read, and the ability to repeat text and to hear the labels of objects voiced.
-The newest releases allow listeners to record their own narration, and share it with others who own the app if they choose.
+The newest releases allow listeners to record their own narration, and share it with others who own the app.

 While some of Seuss’s early stories are outdated, and others seem incredibly long by today’s standards, these and many others will long live in children’s imaginations.–Daryl Grabarek, School Library Journal